Deploying ML Applications on Kubernetes

 The HPA: scale on the signal that's actually saturating

 Two replicas handle a normal day.
-A traffic spike needs more, and nobody should be scaling pods by hand at 3am.
+A traffic spike needs more, and nobody should scale pods by hand at 3am.
 A HorizontalPodAutoscaler watches a metric and adds or removes replicas to hold a target.
-For us the honest signal is CPU, because inference is CPU-bound — model.predict() burns processor, not memory or I/O. One gotcha worth internalizing: once the HPA is applied it becomes the source of truth for the replica count, so you leave replicas out of the Deployment entirely — set it in both and a plain kubectl apply resets the count while the HPA immediately scales it back, and the two fight.
+For us, the right signal is CPU, because inference is CPU-bound: model.predict() burns processor time, not memory or I/O. One gotcha worth remembering: once the HPA is applied, it owns the replica count, so leave replicas out of the Deployment entirely.
+Set it in both places, and a plain kubectl apply resets the count while the HPA immediately scales it back.
+The two will keep fighting each other.

 apiVersion: autoscaling/v2